1. Home>

 Dormirse in the Indicative Conditional Perfect

 The Indicative Conditional Perfect of dormirse is used to talk about something that would have happened in the past but didn’t due to another action.
-For example, "me habría dormido", meaning "I would have slept".
+For example, "me habría dormido", meaning "I would have fallen asleep".

 In Spanish, the Indicative Conditional Perfect is known as "El Condicional Perfecto".